 - Dieting is tough.
+Losing weight seems so simple, take in fewer calories than you burn.
+But for some people, it’s not that easy.
 Not only do you have to know what foods to eat, and not eat, but portions are also significant.
-Is it a lot more fun to eat a quarter pound hamburger than a quarter pound of green right?
+Is it a lot more fun to eat a quarter-pound hamburger than a quarter pound of greens right?

 - No time.
-It does take time to eat healthily.
+It takes time to eat healthy.
 First, you have to figure out what to eat, and then make a trip to the grocery store to buy everything, and then prepare the food.
-Or, you could just stop at a drive through and grab a burger.
+Or, you could just stop at a drive-through and grab a burger.

 - A lot of people just don’t know where to start.
 This whole dieting thing can be very overwhelming, I get it.
 Figuring out what foods are good to eat and which are not so good is challenging unless you do a lot of research.
 Sure some things are pretty obvious, but some not so much.
 Personally, I would rather eat a handful of chocolate chips than that same handful of carrots.

 - The mental side is difficult.
 I like junk food, and that is a tough habit to break.
 Also, when you think about eliminating certain foods from your diet, comfort foods, that is hard to wrap your head around.
 Imagine living life without some of your favorite foods.